Blazing Saddles: Adaptations

-TV series
+Television pilot

 A television pilot titled Black Bart was produced for CBS based on Bergman's original story.
 It featured Louis Gossett Jr. as Bart and Steve Landesberg as his drunkard sidekick, a former Confederate officer named "Reb Jordan".
 Other cast members included Millie Slavin and Noble Willingham.
 Bergman is listed as the sole creator.
-CBS aired the pilot once on April 4, 1975.
-The pilot episode of Black Bart was later included as a bonus feature on the Blazing Saddles 30th Anniversary DVD and the Blu-ray disc.
+CBS aired the pilot once on April 4, 1975, and the series was never picked up.

+Black Bart was later included as a bonus feature on the Blazing Saddles 30th Anniversary DVD and the Blu-ray disc.

 Possible stage production

 In September 2017, Brooks indicated his desire to do a stage version of Blazing Saddles in the future.

 In popular culture

 The Rock Ridge standard for CD and DVD media is named after the town in Blazing Saddles.

 The 1988 animated television film The Good, the Bad, and Huckleberry Hound is a Western parody.
 Starring anthropomorphic cartoon dog Huckleberry Hound (Daws Butler), the film is set in the California Gold Rush era and has similar spoofs and gags to Blazing Saddles, as well as depiction of Native American stereotypes.
 Here, much like Bart, Huck is unexpectedly appointed as a sheriff to defend townspeople.

-In 2011, the fifteenth episode of Supernatural season 6 was entitled "The French Mistake", as a reference to the genre defining fourth-wall breaking scene.
+In 2011, the sixth season of the paranormal drama Supernatural aired the episode "The French Mistake", a reference to the genre-defining fourth-wall breaking scene.

 The 2022 animated film Paws of Fury: The Legend of Hank starring Michael Cera, Samuel L. Jackson, Michelle Yeoh and Ricky Gervais, is a loose remake of Blazing Saddles and was originally titled Blazing Samurai.
 Its creators described the film as "equally inspired by and an homage to Blazing Saddles."
 Brooks returned to serve as an executive producer for the production, voiced the character Shogun Toshi, and received screenplay credit.